prefab-cloud/prefab-cloud-docs-web/docs/elixir-sdk/elixir.md

 ## Logging

-Prefab's Elixir Client comes with a powerful upgrade to the default Elixir `Logger`
+Prefab's Elixir Client comes with a powerful upgrade to the default Elixir `Logger` to provide dynamic log levels.

 To use it, use the logging functions included in the `Prefab.Client` public API